-As some of you may know, we left Australia in 1998 but in recent years we’ve tried to return each year for Christmas, however, our ‘grand tour’ kept us on the road for a year and then South East Asia held our attention.
+As some of you may know, we left Australia permanently in 1998 but in recent years we’ve tried to return each year for Christmas, however, our ‘grand tour’ kept us on the road for a year and then work in South East Asia held our attention.
 So a catch-up with family and friends we hadn’t seen in years was long overdue.

-Our family’s house on the outskirts of Bendigo, a country town in Victoria, seemed a good place to do it.
-Our plan was to stay a few months, spend time with family, get on top of the writing, and move on.
+Our family’s house on the outskirts of Bendigo, a country town in Victoria, seemed a good place to settle down for a while.
+Our plan was to stay a few months, spend quality time with loved ones, get on top of our writing, and move on.

-So where have we been?
 Well, we’ve been fortunate that both magazine commissions and collaborations with tourism bodies and travel companies to tell stories on this blog have taken us to some of our favourite places (Adelaide, Kangaroo Island, the Barossa Valley), to places we’ve never been (Lord Howe Island, Hamilton Island), to our old hometowns (Sydney and Brisbane), and even on an epic train trip aboard the Southern Spirit from Brisbane to Adelaide through spectacular scenery in Queensland, New South Wales, Victoria, and South Australia.

 But we’re going to begin at the beginning, with our Melbourne stories.
-One of our first Australian commissions was a story called ‘Mouthwatering Melbourne’ for Lifestyle+Travel magazine, which took us to Melbourne for 12 days, which was closely followed by a three week trip to Sydney for a similar story, and then back to Melbourne and Sydney yet again for a few months.
+One of our first Australian commissions was a story called ‘Mouthwatering Melbourne’ for Lifestyle+Travel magazine, which took us to Melbourne for 12 days, which was closely followed by a three week trip to Sydney for a similar story, and then back to Melbourne and Sydney yet again for several months.

-The food and wine stories enabled us to spend our time doing little else but eating and drinking and talking about food and wine.
-Bliss!
-We tried many of Australia’s finest chefs, sommeliers and foodies, from chefs Peter Gilmore and Dan Hunter to wine guru Matt Skinner and cheese expert Will Studd, including chefs like Neil Perry who we’ve admired for most of our adult eating life.
+Best of all, we got to spend time with many of Australia’s finest chefs, sommeliers and foodies, from chefs Peter Gilmore and Dan Hunter to wine guru Matt Skinner and cheese expert Will Studd, not to mention chefs like Neil Perry who we’ve admired for most of our adult eating life.

-A warning is therefore in order: if you’re not a foodie, and if food isn’t a key way for you to discover a culture, perhaps you’d better call back in a couple of weeks?
+A warning is therefore in order: if you’re not a foodie, and if food isn’t a key way for you to discover a culture, perhaps you’d better drop back in a couple of weeks?